Backpacking Sudan - Meroe Pyramids

-The Meroe Pyramids near Shendi in Sudan, possibly one of my favourite places in North Africa.
-Stunning!
-Mesmerizing!
+The Meroe Pyramids, the best pyramids in Sudan, are near the town of Shendi, possibly one of my favourite places in North Africa.

 The smaller size allowed the pyramids to be constructed much faster and with less manpower, using simple cranes.
 Tomb chambers were dug directly into the rock below and the pyramid then erected above – a marked difference to Egypt, where the tomb is enclosed in the body of the pyramid.
 The pyramids have a rubble core encased in local sandstone (or brick towards the end of the Kushite period).
 The pyramids were then covered with a render of lime mortar to give a smooth gleaming surface, and the bases were simply painted in red, yellow and blue stars.